satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 [f * k](x) = \sum_{y\in\mathbb{Z}^2}\sum^{I}_{i=1} f_{i}(y)k_{i}(x-y)
 ```

 Here, a convolution is the inner product of a signal or image $f$ and kernel $k$.
-Since there can exist multiple kernels, then there is an added sum for the number of channels ($I$)
+Since there can exist multiple kernels, then there is an added sum for the number of channels ($I$).
+This basically means that the input signal is evaluated as some position $y$ and multiplied with the Kernel which is translated by different amounts in the pixel space.

 ***
 ### Tags: #NeuralNetworks #Keras